What Is AI FOMO?

 🪞 The Highlight Reel Effect

 What you see online is a curated showcase of wins.
 The person who posted "I built this app with AI in a weekend" didn't post the twelve failed attempts, the three days of debugging, or the features they quietly removed because they didn't work.
-You're comparing your behind-the-scenes to everyone else's highlight reel.
+You're comparing your behind-the-scenes to everyone else's highlight reel — a classic driver of comparison anxiety about AI progress.
 This dynamic, well-documented in social media research, creates a systematic overestimate of how well others are doing and an underestimate of your own progress.

 📣 Amplification Bias